Calibrating the medium effects of light clusters in heavy-ion collisions

 The decreasing trend of $x_s$ as a function of $T$ is well described by this fit within 3-$\sigma$ confidence interval.

-In order to analyse how the temperature dependence of $x_s$ influences the light cluster abundances, in Fig. \ref{fig_Mass_Fractions_groups_of_3_vs_FSU_PRL_2020} we compare the total cluster abundances predicted by the RMF FSU model when considering this temperature dependence (red band), and when taking a constant value $x_s=0.92\pm0.02$ as in Refs.\cite{Pais2020,Pais2020prl} (blue band).
+In order to analyse how the temperature dependence of $x_s$ influences the light cluster abundances, in Fig. \ref{fig_Mass_Fractions_groups_of_3_vs_FSU_PRL_2020} we compare the total cluster abundances predicted by the RMF FSU and DD2 models when considering this temperature dependence (red band), and when taking a constant value $x_s=0.92\pm0.02$ as in Refs.\cite{Pais2020,Pais2020prl} (blue band).
 A total proton fraction of 0.45 was considered as an example within the range of values explored in the four systems \cite{indra}.
 Below $T\lesssim 8$ MeV the two bands overlap, but above this temperature the abundances predicted by the present study are systematically lower than the predictions of \cite{Pais2020,Pais2020prl}.
 This difference is larger than 20\% for $T\sim10$ MeV.
 Since the $\sigma$-meson is responsible for the attractive strong force, a smaller $x_s$ corresponds to a weaker cluster-$\sigma$ coupling, resulting in less bound clusters and, consequently, smaller abundances.